 Beaches Near Wilmington

-While not directly in Wilmington, most of the beaches are within an hour’s drive from Downtown Wilmington.
+While not directly in Wilmington, most beaches are within an hour’s drive from Downtown Wilmington.

 Close to the border with South Carolina, this stretch of vacation homes has everything you need to spend a week on the island, while also being close enough to both states’ major hubs to always be within reach.

 The jewel of North Carolina’s mainland coast, Emerald Isle, is a large-scale tourist destination that has something for everyone.
-Scenic Bogue Inlet fishing pier stretches out to sea; a plethora of dining options allow you to spend your entire week vacation without having to figure out how to turn on the oven, and various adventure parks fill your days with amusement.
+Scenic Bogue Inlet fishing pier stretches out to sea; a plethora of Emerald Isle restaurant options allow you to spend your entire week vacation without having to figure out how to turn on the oven, and various adventure parks fill your days with amusement.

 Check out The Point for one of the best sunsets on the east coast, and take walks through the maritime forest that shades the island in green.
 Its central location on the coast also makes it a remarkable home base for further exploration.